rh-messaging-qe/ansible-qpid-dispatch/README.md

 Install and configure qpid-dispatch.

 ## Features
+* Setup

+## Supported
-* Supports CentOS and RHEL servers.
+* Supports CentOS 7 and RHEL 7 servers.
+(CentOS 6 and RHEL 6 don't have solved dependencies for libwebsockets)

 ## Requirements
-There is no requirements, just Ansible.
+There is no requirements, just Ansible and supported system.

 ## Tests
 For testing we use the [provision_docker](https://github.com/chrismeyersfsu/provision_docker) playbook.

+### Requirements
+* dokcer_host (by default on localhost)

 ### How to run tests
 ```bash